merchantprotocol/documentation/docs/05_Magento_v1/15_Geo_Discount_Pricing/05_Uninstallation.md

 with
 ```<active>false</active>```

-3. If you don’t have any InnoExts extension installed then repeat above steps for `app/etc/modules/Innoexts_CustomerLocator.xml`, `app/etc/modules/Innoexts_GeoIp.xml` and Innoexts_InnoCore.xml:
+3. If you don’t have any InnoExts extension installed, then repeat the above steps for `app/etc/modules/Innoexts_CustomerLocator.xml`, `app/etc/modules/Innoexts_GeoIp.xml` and Innoexts_InnoCore.xml:

 4. Run MySQL query: